Google Wants To Use AI To Cut the UK's Electric Bill By 10 Percent

 This seems like a very good idea to me.
 Much better than a brute force solution like selling them more batteries or forcing the use of those silly compact fluorescent bulbs.

-Transparently obvious ploy for literal power (Score:2)
+Transparently obvious ploy for literal power (Score:4, Funny)

 No-one else concerned that an AI wants to reduce human use of power so there will be more available for its own processing?
 No?